makinen/rasterizer/README.md

 # rasterizer

 Software rasterizer written in C++ for fun and learning purposes.
-Thankg to [ggambetta](https://github.com/ggambetta/computer-graphics-from-scratch) for a nice tutorial.
+Thanks to [ggambetta](https://github.com/ggambetta/computer-graphics-from-scratch) for a nice tutorial.

 ![screenshot](screenshot.png)